andreinadaban/woo-simple-wishlist/readme.md

 # Simple Wishlist for WooCommerce

-A simple extension for WooCommerce that provides the basic functionality of a wishlist and a set of functions and filters for easy customization.
+A simple extension for WooCommerce that provides the basic functionality of a wishlist and a set of functions and action and filter hooks for easy customization.

 ## Features